-- 1. The IAC will not recommend accreditation of a program until it has been in operation for one year and has had at least one graduate. - 2.
-If accreditation is granted, it shall be retroactive to the date on which ASHP's Senior Vice President, OPA, received a valid and complete application for candidate status. - 3.
-A program granted accreditation will continue in an accredited status until the IAC recommends further action.
+- 1. The COC will not recommend accreditation of a program until it has been in operation for one year and has had at least one graduate. - 2.
+If accreditation is granted, it shall be retroactive to the date on which ASHP's Vice President, Accreditation Services Office, received a valid and complete application for candidate status. - 3.
+A program granted accreditation will continue in an accredited status until the COC recommends further action. - 4.
+A certificate of accreditation will be issued to a program that has become accredited.
+However, the certificate remains the property of ASHP and shall be returned to ASHP when accreditation is withdrawn or the program is discontinued.